PierreCrette/VideoDedup/README.md

 The 1parse and compare have a recover procedure based on .run files /db/folder/video.run.
 It will redo incomplete videos or changed in fps parameter.
 Between 2 runs (be sure no computer is still working), you can clean up the .run flags : find /folderimg/db -name *.run -exec rm {} \;

-To go deeper you can modify python programs :
+To go deeper you can modify python and pascal programs :
 1parse.py contains the list of video formats to select.
 You can add more.
 Also .jpg and .txt are removed from 'not match' error.
 Add your owns.